robertshaw87/code-drills/code-drills-week-03/day-02/04/readme.md

 Reminder: FizzBuzz is an exercise in which you are given a list of ordered, consecutive numbers.
 The goal is to return `fizz` for every multiple of 3 and buzz for every multiple of 5.
 Naturally, you'll return fizzbuzz for numbers that can be divided by both 3 and 5.
 All other numbers are returned as themselves.

-### Step 1
-Open up prompt.html.
-You will find an empty fizzBuzz() function waiting for some code.
-Without looking at the solution, do your best to re-solve the fizzBuzz problem.

-### Step 2

-Continue on to Fizz Buzz Alpha Super.
-You will find a series of empty functions also waiting to have code inserted into them.
+### Fizz Buzz Alpha Super

+You will find a series of empty functions also to have code inserted into them.

 It is strongly recommended you look into the following methods in order to complete this exercise:
 - [typeOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof)